Kintyre/ksconf/README.md

       --target TARGET, -t TARGET
                             Directory where the merged files will be stored.
                             Typically either 'default' or 'local'
+      --dry-run, -D         Enable dry-run mode.
+Instead of writing to TARGET, show what changes would be made to it in the form of a 'diff'.
+If TARGET doesn't exist, then show the merged file.
+      --banner BANNER, -b BANNER
+                            A warning banner telling discouraging editing of conf files.

 ### ksconf.py diff